nvs-bench/nvs-bench/README.md

 - Rendered images are all you need for evaluation.

-It uses Modal to take any method and run it on serverless GPUs.
+It uses Modal to take any method and run it on a serverless L40S GPU (the cloud version of an RTX 4090).
 If you're using vscode/cursor you can even open up a native dev experience backed by cloud gpus.
 Or, try the methods out in a browser with a hoster jupyter lab, vscode, or modal's new notebook experience.
 Their generous free tier ($30 a month) should be plenty.

 The main files for adding a new method are in `boilerplate/`: